-- 100% of its wild-caught seafood from fisheries that are Marine Stewardship Council (MSC) certified, in MSC full assessment, in comprehensive Fishery Improvement Projects (FIPs), or certified by other GSSI‐recognized programs; and
+Kroger will source 100% of its wild-caught seafood from fisheries that are Marine Stewardship Council (MSC) certified, in MSC full assessment, in comprehensive Fishery Improvement Projects (FIPs), or certified by other GSSI‐recognized programs, by 2020.

 By the end of 2015, Kroger will purchase 100% of palm oil from suppliers certified by the Roundtable on Sustainable Palm Oil (RSPO).

-Kroger met this goal by sourcing Certified Sustainable Palm Oil (CSPO) from a mass balance supply chain and is working on maintaining the integrity of this commitment.
+Achieved!
+At the end of 2015, Kroger achieved its goal to source 100% Certified Sustainable Palm Oil (CSPO) from a mass balance supply chain for Our Brands products that we manufacture.
+We continue to work with suppliers to maintain the integrity of this commitment.

 All dairy farms providing milk to Kroger manufacturing plants will be enrolled and in good standing in the National Dairy Farmers Assuring Responsible Management (F.A.R.M.) program.